vikYao/vikYao.github.io/README.txt

-Striped by HTML5 UP
+Strata by HTML5 UP
-html5up.net | @ajlkn
+html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-And here's a new one: Striped, which features a clean, minimalistic design, styling for all basic page elements (including blockquotes, tables and lists), a repositionable sidebar (left or right), and HTML5/CSS3 code designed for quick and easy customization (see code comments for details).
+A simple, minimalist template that actually began life as an unused redesign of n33.co (my personal site).
+Includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.